Table of Contents

 |No. of Shares||50,000||25,000|

 The picture shown in the above illustration does not bring all aspects of leverage.
-We have to go further inside to know the reason for having higher EPS and ROE in a case of a levered firm.
+Hence, we shall go further inside to know the reason for having higher EPS and ROE in the case of a levered firm.
 Let us calculate one more important ratio – ROI (Return on Investment).
 ROI for both the firms will be 24% (EBIT / Total Investment = 120000 / 500000).

 |Neutral||ROI = Interest Rate|